monash-emu/AuTuMN/README.md

 # TODO

 # James TODO:
+- adjust calculations for detections to ignore those going to missed
 - age stratify with view to simulating treatment of latent infection
 - Xpert improvement in diagnostic algorithm
 - allow scenarios to be scaled-up over varying time periods